This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 For me, one of the biggest challenges to growing plants inside my home has always been finding a space that offers enough light.
 For years I focused on low-light indoor plants, like snake plants, golden pothos, and spider plants.
 But now, thanks to my LED grow lights, I have expanded my indoor plant collection to include light lovers, like succulents, cacti, and jade plants.
-In fact, I even use my LED grow lights to start seeds indoors, grow microgreens, and enjoy a bumper crop of shoots like pea and sunflower shoots.
+But it’s not just about houseplants, I also use my LED grow lights to start seeds indoors, grow microgreens and culinary herbs, and for plant propagation.
+In this article I’ll share my favorite LED grow lights and stands to help you grow an indoor jungle.

 What are LED grow lights?